-Woods won the $50,000 first prize in the prestigious Templeton Enterprise Awards for 2006, given by the Intercollegiate Studies Institute and the Templeton Foundation, for his book The Church and the Market.
-He was the recipient of the 2004 O.P.
-Alford III Prize for Libertarian Scholarship and of an Olive W. Garvey Fellowship from the Independent Institute in 2003.
+Tom won the $50,000 first prize in the prestigious Templeton Enterprise Awards, given by the Intercollegiate Studies Institute and the Templeton Foundation, for his book The Church and the Market.
+He has also received an Olive W. Garvey Fellowship from the Independent Institute, the Gary G. Schlarbaum Prize for excellence in research and teaching, the George F. Koether Free Market Writing Award, and the O.P.
+Alford III Prize for Libertarian Scholarship.
 He has also been awarded two Humane Studies Fellowships and a Claude R. Lambe Fellowship from the Institute for Humane Studies at George Mason University and a Richard M. Weaver Fellowship from the Intercollegiate Studies Institute.

-For eleven years Woods served as associate editor of The Latin Mass magazine; he is presently a contributing editor of The American Conservative magazine.
-A contributor to six encyclopedias, Woods is co-editor of Exploring American History: From Colonial Times to 1877, an eleven-volume encyclopedia.
+For eleven years Tom served as associate editor of The Latin Mass magazine; he is presently a contributing editor of The American Conservative magazine.
+A contributor to six encyclopedias, Tom is co-editor of Exploring American History: From Colonial Times to 1877, an eleven-volume encyclopedia.